zhullyb/monyhar/monyhar/docs/documentation_guidelines.md

-# **Chromium Documentation Guidelines**
+# **Monyhar Documentation Guidelines**

-Chromium's code base is large.
+Monyhar's code base is large.
 Very large.
 Like most large places, it can be hard to find your way around if you don't already know the way.
 It also changes a lot.
-Lots of people work on Chromium and refactoring, componentization, addition or removal of layers, etc. means that knowledge one does have can quickly get out of date.
+Lots of people work on Monyhar and refactoring, componentization, addition or removal of layers, etc. means that knowledge one does have can quickly get out of date.

 As a result, it can be hard to figure out how things are supposed to fit together.
 Documentation on [dev.monyhar.org](http://dev.monyhar.org/developers) can be hard to navigate and harder to keep up to date.
 The [starter guide](https://sites.google.com/a/monyhar.org/dev/developers/how-tos/getting-around-the-chrome-source-code) is helpful, but stops at a very high-level overview.
 Ultimately [codesearch.monyhar.org](http://codesearch.monyhar.org) is the way most people explore.

-This guide attempts to lay out some practices that will make it easier for newcomers to find their way around Chromium's code and for old hands to keep up with a constantly evolving code base.
+This guide attempts to lay out some practices that will make it easier for newcomers to find their way around Monyhar's code and for old hands to keep up with a constantly evolving code base.
 It works from the principle that all documentation is wrong and out of date, but in-code documentation is less so and valuable.

 ## Guidelines